seanbao/mnemonas/docs/extension-points.en.md

-# Stage 2 Extension Point Design
+# Future Extension Point Draft

 English | [简体中文](extension-points.md)

-This document sketches future extension interfaces for MnemoNAS while keeping the MVP codebase simple.
+This document sketches future extension interfaces for MnemoNAS.
+It is a design draft, not a release commitment for the current version.

-Principle: the MVP does not implement these features, but current code should leave enough structure to avoid major rewrites later.
+Principle: the current main branch does not implement these features, but code boundaries should stay clear enough to avoid major rewrites later.

 ## S3-Compatible Storage Backend